Top west-facing beaches ranked by island — with water quality ratings

 Salt Pond faces west and is one of Kauaʻi's most swimmable beaches.
 Protected by a reef, it's calm and family-friendly.
 The traditional salt pans adjacent to the beach are a unique cultural feature.
 Very low bacteria risk.

 Hāpuna Beach faces west and has some of the Big Island's most beautiful sunset colors.
 The wide expanse of white sand and blue water turns golden at sunset.
-Water quality is excellent.
+Water quality historically rates at low bacteria levels.
 Strong shorebreak in winter — check conditions.

 Kua Bay's bright white sand against black lava creates a stunning sunset foreground.
 The bay faces northwest, catching late afternoon and sunset light beautifully.
 Very low bacteria risk (1/5).
 Limited parking — arrive early.